-It’s inconceivable to have a dialog about wreck diving in Australia with out mentioning the SS Yongala, which is usually cited by many wreck diving fanatics as being the most effective wreck dive on the planet.
+It’s unimaginable to have a dialog about wreck diving in Australia with out mentioning the SS Yongala, which is usually cited by many wreck diving fanatics as being one of the best wreck dive on the planet.

 Location: 60 minutes by boat from Mission Seashore.

-Degree: Superior divers resulting from depth and currents.
+Degree: Superior divers as a result of depth and currents.

-This deeper wreck sits upright at 34 meters (112 ft) and, just like the SS Yongala, has turn out to be a gorgeous, dwelling reef which is teeming with life and bursting with color.
+This deeper wreck sits upright at 34 meters (112 ft) and, just like the SS Yongala, has develop into a gorgeous, dwelling reef which is teeming with life and bursting with color.